The Aboriginal Child & Youth Wellness Program

 WORKSHOPS

-Workshops for children and their parents are offered during the summer, at the annual Winter Wellness Workshop; and at the request of the community.
+Workshops for children and their parents are offered throughout the year, as well as during our annual Winter Wellness Workshop; and at the request of the community.
 Community professionals will be invited to join us for training that we deliver and attend; in order to build community capacity.
-Team members are trained facilitators for Strengthening Families, Friends for Life, Parent Support Circle, Mental Health First Aid or Suicide ASSIST.
+Team members are trained facilitators for Therapeutic Crisis Intervention (TCI), Strengthening Families, and ASIST-Suicide Intervention Training.

 For more information, please contact: